45 Sights in Katowice, Poland (with Map and Images)

 2. Kamienica Pod Butem

-The tenement house at 6-8 3 Maja Street in Katowice – a historic residential and commercial tenement house, located at 6 and 8 3 Maja Street in Katowice, in the Śródmieście district.
+The tenement house at 6-8 3 Maja Street in Katowice is a historic residential and commercial tenement house located at 6 and 8 3 Maja Street in Katowice, in the Śródmieście district.
 It is also called "Haus Kochmann" or "Kochmann's House", and it takes its current name from the bas-relief of a shoe on the coat of arms.
-The tenement house in its present shape was completed in 1907 in the Art Nouveau style with neo-Gothic and modernist elements, and its characteristic element is the decoration of the façade referring to oak.
+The tenement house in its current shape was completed in 1907 in the Art Nouveau style with neo-Gothic and modernist elements, and its characteristic element is the decoration of the façade referring to oak.
 It is entered in the register of monuments.

 3. Pomnik Powstańców Śląskich